 The Emergency Load Reduction Program (ELRP) by Pacific Gas

-Every kilowatt-hour Powerwall users send back to the grid will reward them with $2.
+Every kilowatt-hour Powerwall users send back to the grid will reward with $2.

 This virtual power plant (VPP) initiative may apply to Tesla’s approximately 50,000 Powerwalls, representing a sizable energy capacity dispersed on the PG&E grid as needed.